DanteAlonsoHT/OnlineCourse-FInalCapstone/README.md

 To get a local copy up and running follow these simple example steps.
 - Open terminal
 - Clone this project by command git clone https://github.com/DanteAlonsoHT/OnlineCourse-FInalCapstone.git
-- Cd perma-clone folder
+- Cd OnlineCourse-FInalCapstone folder
-- Open index.html in the browser
+- Open index.html in the browser (you can use Live Server in Visual Studio Code)

 ## Getting Started